For up to date trail conditions and closures at MoMBA, please call 937-277-4374. Enjoy the Trails and "Get Out and Ride!"

 These volunteers, both women and men, girls and boys, 12 to 58 years old, many being

-professionals, engineers, artists and teachers have given thousand of hours of their
+professionals, engineers, artists and teachers have given thousands of hours of their

 time to create this facility.